Abbie Keers tells of Stanley beer bottle attack

 She needed emergency surgery to remove glass from her face.

-The youngster, who has been praised by police for the way she handled the incident on 14 February, said she thought a car tyre had "popped".
+The youngster, who has been praised by police for the way she handled the attack on 14 February, said she thought a car tyre had "popped".

 Abbie was with her grandmother Sarah Webb, mother Clare Webb and sister, three-year-old Lexi, when the bottle was thrown from the entrance to a pedestrian subway on the A693 in Stanley at about 22:30 GMT.'Watch her bleed'